tc-seiko/tc-seiko.github.io/notes/data-structures-and-algorithms.md

 2. Inspect the value at the node.
 3. If we've found the value, great.
 4. If the value we're looking for is less than the current node, search for it in the left subtree.
-5. If th evalue we're looking for is greater than the current node, search in the right subtree.
+5. If the value we're looking for is greater than the current node, search in the right subtree.

 *Recursion* is very useful here.